 Age and disease models have been of great use for the understanding of the molecular mechanisms underlying cardiac ageing.
-In vitro models, however, have mainly focused on pathological pathways which are linked with impaired cardiac function, consisting in knockouts and knockdowns for assessment of protein-specific impact In the current study we investigate: (i) the impact of ageing in the differentiation of human iPSCs into left ventricle (LV) cardiomyocytes (CMs); (ii) the changes on the metabolism of these aged LV CMs; and (iii) the effect of drugs at the molecular, cellular and functional levels.
+In vitro models, however, have mainly focused on pathological pathways which are linked with impaired cardiac function, consisting in knockouts and knockdowns for assessment of protein-specific impact in cardiomyocyte function and pathology, but not on ageing itself.

+In the current study we investigate: (i) the impact of ageing in the differentiation of human iPSCs into left ventricle (LV) cardiomyocytes (CMs); (ii) the changes on the metabolism of these aged LV CMs; and (iii) the effect of drugs at the molecular, cellular and functional levels.